 This enzyme is part of a family of proteins found in skeletal and heart muscle fibres; blood tests can measure the level of cardiac-specific troponin in the blood to help detect heart muscle injury.

 The tricky thing is that there are other conditions that can also raise troponin levels in the blood.
 These include heart conditions like heart failure or cardiomyopathy (which Lynn was diagnosed with a few years earlier).
 Some conditions are unrelated to the heart, such as severe infections or kidney disease.
-A number of studies have found that prolonged and intensive exercise (doing a triathlon, for example) can also cause elevated troponins in approximately 80% of athletes.
+A number of studies have found that prolonged and intensive exercise (doing an Ironman triathlon, for example) can also cause elevated troponins in approximately 80% of athletes.
 (1)

 Many of the various edits over the years to the definition of a heart attack have focused on the kinds of heart attacks experienced by (white, middle-aged) male heart patients, largely ignoring women’s heart attacks – especially in younger women.